GLP-1 side effects: what is expected, what is serious, what to do

 NAION and the eye signal

 Non-arteritic anterior ischemic optic neuropathy (NAION) is sudden vision loss in one eye from disrupted blood flow to the optic nerve.
 A 2024 Mass Eye and Ear retrospective cohort study reported a roughly fourfold higher risk of NAION in semaglutide-treated patients compared to matched controls without semaglutide exposure.
 The study was a single-center retrospective cohort, not a randomized trial, and the absolute event count was small.
 Subsequent larger database studies have produced more mixed signals.
 The FDA is monitoring; no labeled contraindication has been added as of 2026.
 Patients with NAION risk factors (diabetes, hypertension, sleep apnea, "disc at risk" anatomy) should be counseled.
 Sudden vision loss in one eye on a GLP-1 is a same-day call.
-The full picture is in our risk overview at honest risks.
+The full picture is in our risk overview at GLP-1 risks.

 Aspiration risk and surgery